abhisheksrivastav3604/Helicone_proxy_server/README.md

 OpenAI: To install openai, use pip: `pip install openai`.

-Jupyter Notebook: Install VS code to run the code.
+Vs Code : Install VS code to run the code.

 ## How to Run

 To run the project:

-Open the above file in Jupyter VS code. fill the required .
+Open the above file in VS code. fill the required .
 First We need to Run proxy_server.py
 Second file i.e. proxy_server_test.py to check the proxy server.